-Alexander Binns is the Assistant Director of Music at St Edmundsbury Cathedral, where he is the principal organist for Cathedral services, and accompanist to the cathedral choirs for services, concerts, recordings and tours.
+Alexander Binns is a young and dynamic organist and conductor based in London and Suffolk, UK, and was desribed by the Organ Magazine as 'one of our finest young players'.
+He is the Assistant Director of Music at St Edmundsbury Cathedral, where he is the principal organist for Cathedral services, and accompanist to the cathedral choirs for services, concerts, recordings and tours.
 He also assists in the training of the cathedral choirs, runs and directs the St Edmundsbury Singers, runs the Friday Lunchtime Recital series, and is responsible for the Visiting Choirs.
-Alongside his duties at the Cathedral, Alexander is Musical Director of the Hedingham Singers, a community choir in North Essex.
+Alexander can be heard on the Cathedral Choir's latest CD, 'Make we Merry', a recording of Christmas music on the Priory label.
+Alongside his duties at the Cathedral, Alexander is Musical Director of the Hedingham Singers, a community choir in North Essex, and the Abbeygate Consort, an ad hoc choir of experienced singers.

 In July 2015 Alexander graduated with distinction from the Royal Academy of Music, where he studied the organ with Susan Landale and David Titterington, improvisation with Gerard Brooks, conducting with Paul Brough, choral conducting with Patrick Russill, harmonium with Anne Page, and continuo with Terence Charlston.
 Whilst studying at the Academy he performed in masterclasses under Olivier Latry, Bine Bryndorf, Eric Lebrun, Jon Laukvik, Loïc Mallié, Lionel Rogg and Naomi Matsui, and attended study trips to Paris, Hamburg and Bordeaux.
 Alexander has received numerous prizes at the Academy including the Eric Thiman Prize, the Gwen and Eric Windo Organ Award, the Stephen Bicknell Award and the Paton Award, and has performed in many high profile projects including; a performance of Britten's War Requiem with the Academy Symphony Orchestra and the National Youth Choir of Great Britain under the direction of Marin Alsop at the Royal Festival Hall on Remembrance Sunday 2014, two commercial recordings on the harmonium with the Academy Soloists Ensemble under the direction of Trevor Pinnock, the first performance of 'Compline' from 'The Hours' by Diana Burrell, a solo performance in the Academy's celebrated Bach Cantata Series, and a performance in the inaugural recital of the Academy’s new Kuhn organ in the Duke's Hall.